 - Acceptable loans are non-criticized loans representing the highest quality.
 They are expected to be fully collectible.
 This category is further differentiated into various probabilities of default. - Other assets especially mentioned (Special Mention) are currently collectible but exhibit some potential weakness.
 These loans involve increased credit risk, but not to the point of justifying a substandard classification. - Substandard loans exhibit some serious weakness in repayment capacity, equity, and/or collateral pledged on the loan. - Doubtful loans exhibit similar weaknesses as substandard loans.
-Doubtful loans have additional weaknesses in existing factors, conditions, and values that make collection in full highly guestionable. - Loss loans are considered uncollectible.
+Doubtful loans have additional weaknesses in existing factors, conditions, and values that make collection in full highly questionable.